XiaoMi/mace/docs/user_guide/basic_usage.rst

        # Upgrade caffemodel
        $CAFFE_ROOT/build/tools/upgrade_net_proto_binary MODEL.caffemodel MODEL.new.caffemodel

 ============================================
 2. Create a deployment file for your model
 ============================================

+When converting a model or building a library, MACE needs to read a YAML file which is called model deployment file here.

+A model deployment file contains all the information of your model(s) and building options.
+There are several example deployment files in *MACE Model Zoo* project.

-The followings are basic usage example deployment files for Tensorflow and Caffe models.
+The following shows two basic usage of deployment files for Tensorflow and Caffe models.
-Modify one of them for your own case.
+Modify one of them and use it for your own case.

 -  Tensorflow